If you want to change your body, exercise. If you want to change your life, become a runner.

 He recommends running a few races during the fall and winter seasons and

-Fitzgerald is also of the opinion that triathletes should work on become stronger cyclists.
+Fitzgerald is also of the opinion that triathletes should work on becoming stronger cyclists.
 “I strongly suspect that strength on the bike is one of the keys to running well off the bike,” he says.
-To become tougher cyclists, Fitzgerald recommends riding more or riding faster or both.
+To become tougher cyclists, Fitzgerald recommends riding more or riding faster, or both.

 Posture is Important

-Having the right posture can not only cut out several minutes from your running time, but also protect you against athletic injuries.
+Having the right posture can not only cut out several minutes of your running time but also protect you against athletic injuries.
 Coach Krista Schultz has some valuable tips to give on maintaining a proper running form.